Azure-Samples/terraform-github-actions/README.md

     - `AZURE_CLIENT_ID` : The application (client) ID of the app registration in Azure

     Instructions to add the secrets to the environment can be found [here](https://docs.github.com/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment).
 The environment secret will override the repository secret when doing the deploy step to the `production` environment when elevated read/write permissions are required.

+## Security Concerns

+> [!WARNING]
+> Terraform plans may contain unecrypted secret information!

+The **Terraform Plan / Apply** GitHub Action workflow uploads the Terraform plan as an artifact.
+This is to ensure that the changes being approved are exactly those that will be applied in the **apply** stage.
+However, it is important to note that the plan file may contain unencrypted secrets (see https://github.com/hashicorp/terraform/issues/29535).
+For additional security hardening you should consider either:

+1. Encyrpting / Decrypting the tfplam

+    Before uploading the tfplan file to GitHub you can leverage a repo secret to encrypt the file.
+Then after downloading the file could then be decrypted with the same secret.
+This would prevent anyone from downloading the plan file to access secret information directly.
+Only those who have the ability to access the secret can decrypt the file.

+    See example: https://github.com/MatthewWilkes/test-gh-actions-gpg/blob/main/.github/workflows/tf-plan-apply.yml (Thanks @MatthewWilkes)

+2. Leverage ephermeral values

+   Terraform 1.10 added support for defining ephermeral values to protect secret information from being stored in plan or state files.
+See https://www.hashicorp.com/blog/terraform-1-10-improves-handling-secrets-in-state-with-ephemeral-values

 ## Additional Resources

 A companion article detailing how to use GitHub Actions to deploy to Azure using IaC can be found at the [DevOps Resource Center](https://learn.microsoft.com/devops/deliver/iac-github-actions).